MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcomponents/packages/uxcomponents/near-menu.md

 For the most commonly used actions, consider using a [hand menu](hand-menu.md).
 Near menus are better for less commonly used actions, as it can host larger content, bigger buttons, and can passively follow the user out-of-view.

+>[!NOTE]
+> The hand menu prefabs are currently built using the non-canvas controls.
+They will soon be rebuilt using the [Canvas components](../../../mrtk3-uxcore/packages/uxcore/canvas-ui.md) and auto-layout system as detailed in the [Button Group](button-group.md) documentation.

 ## Interaction behavior

 - **Tag-along**: The menu follows you and stays within 30-60 cm range from the user for the near interactions.